What you need to know about the effects of cyberbullying on teens

 depression

-decreased self-esteem and confidence
+decreased self-esteem and confidence.

-Taking proactive steps to educate your child about what they can do about cyberbullying can be a good way to ensure they approach you for support when they need it.
-In fact, one study shows that 38 per cent of teens want more online safety information from their parents and carers.
+A study on the digital lives of teens shows 38 per cent of teens want more online safety information from their parents and carers.
 Here’s what you can do to help them:

-Ensure that your child’s social media accounts are set to private, and that they only accept friend requests from people they know in real life.
+Ensure that your child’s social media accounts are set to private and that they only accept friend requests from people they know in real life.

 Make sure they know that cyberbullying is wrong and they shouldn’t do it.
-If your teenager engages in this sort of behaviour online it may open doors for people to think they have an excuse to cyberbully your child.
+If your teenager engages in this sort of behaviour online, it may open doors for people to think they have an excuse to cyberbully your child.

 What to do if your child is being cyberbullied

 If you know your child is being cyberbullied, the first thing to do is to be supportive and empathetic.
 Make sure that they know it’s not their fault.
 Cyberbullying is serious and upsetting, so try not to minimise or trivialise the situation in order to make your child ‘feel better’.
-Avoid the temptation to stop your child going online at all; this will more likely result in them not telling you if it occurs again.
+Avoid the temptation to stop your child from going online at all; this will more likely result in them not telling you if it occurs again.

-Acknowledge their feelings and don’t try to dismiss their experiences, even if it doesn’t seem like a big deal to you.
+Acknowledge their feelings, and don’t try to dismiss their experiences, even if it doesn’t seem like a big deal to you.

 Reassure them that there are people who can offer support, whether this is you, their teachers or other professionals and services.